 Since being established in 1982, SACES has successfully completed over one thousand consulting assignments.

-The majority of our consultancy reports are confidential, however a selection of publicly available consultancy reports is provided below.
+The majority of our consultancy reports are confidential,

 - Kangaroo Island: Monitoring Economic Progress